 Children don't normally have much money of their own, but if a minor can be held legally responsible, there are several ways for a person injured by the minor to collect compensation.
 First, the actions of minors are very often covered by insurance.
 If a minor is driving a car, either the minor's own automobile insurance or the insurance of the car owner (parent or employer) should cover the accident.

-If you are seriously injured in an accident caused by a minor and there is no insurance covering the minor's conduct, it may be worth pursuing a lawsuit against the minor.
-If you obtain a legal judgment from a court stating how much the minor owes, the minor will have to pay it upon coming of age -- 18 years old in most states -- and starting to earn money.
+If you are seriously injured in an accident caused by a minor and there is no insurance covering the minor's conduct, it may be worth pursuing a personal injury lawsuit against the minor.
+If you obtain a legal judgment from a court stating how much the minor owes, the minor will have to pay it upon coming of age—18 years old in most states—and starting to earn money.
 Because this process can be long and cumbersome and is usually worth pursuing only in cases of serious injury, however, it probably requires the assistance of an attorney.

-If the minor is the registered owner of the car or motorcycle but has no insurance, most states make the parent responsible for damages -- usually limited to between $5,000 and $25,000 -- caused in an accident when the minor is at fault.
-So, if you are involved in an accident with a minor who has little or no insurance coverage, you may be able to file a claim against a parent and collect from one or both policies up to the limit of your damages.
+If the minor is the registered owner of the car or motorcycle but has no insurance, most states make the parent responsible for damages—usually limited to between $5,000 and $25,000—caused in an accident when the minor is at fault.
+So, if you are involved in a car accident with a minor who has little or no insurance coverage, you may be able to file a claim against a parent and collect from one or both policies up to the limit of your damages.

 For more tips on injury claims, and everything you'll need to navigate your case, get the book How to Win Your Personal Injury Claim by Joseph L. Matthews (Nolo).
 And you may want to consider talking with a personal injury attorney to make sure all your legal bases are covered and your rights are protected.